 In this book, Atomic Habits, James Clear explains that if you have to break a habit, you need to make it difficult to access.
 For example, if you want to cut down the hours you spend watching TV, remove your television from its place in the main room and put it in a cupboard.
 This way, when you want to watch, you’ll need to first take it out from the cupboard, set it up, and then watch.
 All this adds to the work so you simply give up on the habit gradually.

 In our context, this means you need to add an extra step for checking your social profiles by logging out.
 So, you’ll need to first log in – the extra step.
-By pushing yourself to enter your ID and password each time you log in, you’ll add to the work, which will push away your urge to check social.
+By pushing yourself to enter your ID and password each time you log in, you’ll add to the work, which will push away your urge to check social media.

 From unplugging in the evenings to social media detoxing over the weekend, there’s a lot that you can do to protect your mental wellness.
 Follow these tips and we’re sure you’ll succeed at keeping social media burnout at bay.